ekedonald/Implementing-Load-Balancers-with-Nginx/README.md

         </html>
 ```

-* Change the file ownership of the **index.html** file so that the Nginx Load Balancer server can have access to the file using the command shown below:
+* Change the file ownership of the **index.html** file so that the Nginx Load Balancer Server can have access to the file using the command shown below:

 ```sh
 sudo chown www-data:www-data ./index.html